luxonis/models/README.md

 ## Exporting
 We support export to ONNX, openVINO and .blob format which is used for OAK cameras.
 By default we only export to ONNX and you should use [modelconverter](TODO) repository for other formats.
 For export you must use the same `model` configuration as in training in addition to `exporter` block in config.
 In this block you must define `export_weights`, other parameters are optional and can be left as default.

 There is also an option to upload .ckpt, .onnx and config.yaml files to S3 bucket.
 To do this you have to specify `bucket` and `upload_directory` to configure S3 upload location.
+If `Config` was initialized with MLFlow path ([look here for options](#initialization)) then files are uploaded to that run as artifacts instead of using specified `bucket` and `upload_directory`.

 ```yaml
 exporter: